 And did you notice the giant built-in hutch at the far right?
 I’m super excited to see that come to life!

 Upgrading To A Single-Basin Sink

 The sink will remain in the kitchen island, however we’re going to switch out our current double basin stainless steel sink to a single basin sink (we are 100% on the single basin sink train!).
 I’ve also been obsessed with a bridge faucet and this is the one we chose.
 There will still be bar seating on the other side of the island – pretty sure we’ll be able to fit 4 counter top stools there.

 One of the dream items I wanted for this kitchen was a dedicated pantry.
 We’ve been previously splitting our pantry items between a couple of different cabinets in the kitchen and the broom closet right next to our garage door entrance.
 Obviously not ideal, but we worked with what we had.
 I’m SO glad we’ll have a dedicated pantry where 1) I’ll be able to access everything in the cabinet via the pull-out shelves and 2) I don’t have to run back and forth from the kitchen to the garage entry to retrieve various ingredients.
 I can’t wait to gain more storage and function here!

-Now that we’ve nailed down the kitchen cabinet design and layout, it’ll take 6-8 weeks for Walters Cabinets to fabricate the cabinets.
-They build the cabinet carcasses in-house and outsource the drawers and pull-out shelves.
-Walters Cabinets has invited me to take a tour of their shop to see their process, so keep an eye on my Instagram stories – I’ll be sure to share a video tour!
-Meanwhile, we’ve got a lot of work to do before cabinet install day!
-Stay tuned…
+Now that we’ve nailed down the kitchen cabinet design and layout, it’ll take 6-8 weeks for our cabinets to be fabricated.
+The cabinet carcasses are built in-house and the drawers and shelves are outsourced.
+We’ve got a lot of work to do before cabinet install day, so stay tuned!